decentraland/explorer/Win64Build/README.md

 4. After a while you should see a **green "Connected"** word in the browser, at this moment you can alt-tab into the running app again and put on your headset.

 Note: if you are re-opening the application and you already have a tab running decentraland, you should close it, only 1 at a time can be opened to be used with the client.

+### Interactions

+* Movement: WASD
+* Pointing (for 3D world pointer-event interactions): headset forward-looking-direction
+* Camera rotation: headset forward-looking-direction and also the mouse input for horizontal rotations.
+* Input actions: same as in the normal explorer, Click, Right-Click, E and F.